 The girl in this feature image is preparing herself to tackle any thing returning to school may bring.
 The “back at it” copy, meanwhile, resonates with students and parents alike who are saying goodbye to the summer months and looking ahead toward demanding school schedules and hard work.

 Lesson: Promote your products with familiar phrases

-Jewelry brand Catbird puts a creative twist on the common phrase, “back-to-school blues.”
+Jewelry brand Catbird puts a creative twist on the common phrase “back-to-school blues.”

 Subject line: BACK TO SCHOOL ESSENTIALS

-Not only does their back-to-school email showcase a new product line, but they also include an image of a young girl modeling an item from that line to give their audience a better sense of what it looks like on a real person.
+This back-to-school email not only showcases Quay’s new product line, but also includes an image of a customer modeling an item from that line to give their audience a better sense of what it looks like on a real person.

 Subject Line: The Back To School Edit

 Lesson: Demonstrate how to style your products